 Things to Consider Before Eloping

 Planning an elopement requires thoughtful consideration of various factors.
-Taking the time to think through these aspects will help ensure a smooth and enjoyable experience.
+To have a good time, think about these things before you start.
 Below are some key considerations before eloping.

 1. Location and Style

 When it comes to elopements, the possibilities are endless.
-Think with your heart and envision the location and style that truly resonate with you and your partner.
-Do you dream of exchanging vows on a picturesque mountaintop, by a serene beach, in a charming cityscape, or amidst nature's beauty?
-Consider the ambiance, aesthetics, and overall atmosphere that will make your elopement truly special.
+Imagine the place and style that feels right to both of you, using your emotions.
+Do you dream of getting married in a beautiful place like a mountain, beach, city, or nature?
+Think about the atmosphere and aesthetics that will make your elopement special.

 2. Number of Guests

 One of the advantages of eloping is the ability to keep the ceremony intimate.
 Decide on the number of guests you want to invite to your elopement.
-It could be just the two of you, a small group of close family and friends, or a handful of loved ones who mean the most to you.
-Keep in mind that a smaller guest count allows for more flexibility and an increased focus on your connection as a couple.
+You can have the two of you, a few close family members and friends, or a small group of loved ones who are most important to you.
+Remember, having fewer guests gives you more freedom and lets you focus on your bond as a couple.

 3. Elopement Planner or Vendors